iPrysyazhnyuk/SwiftNetworker/README.md

     .request()
 ```

+Using of Router is recommended but not required

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.